Emotional and mental health support for children and young people

 Wellbeing and Emotional Support Teams (WEST) in schools

-The Wellbeing and Emotional Support Teams (WEST) in schools service is designed to help children and young people ages 5-18 years to access early mental health and wellbeing support in educational settings.
+An in schools service is designed to help children and young people ages 5-18 years access mental health and wellbeing support early on in educational settings.
+It's all about ensuring children and young people can get access to the right help as early as possible.

 Find out more about WEST, including whether they are working in your child or young person's school or college.